-To enter the System Setup, press F2F12 immediately after a power-on or reboot.
+To enter the System Setup, press F12 immediately after a power-on or reboot.

-- 1. In the System BIOS or System Setup screen, select System Security and press Enter.
+- In the System BIOS or System Setup screen, select System Security and press Enter.
 The System Security screen is displayed. - 2.
 In the System Security screen, verify that Password Status is Unlocked. - 3.
-Select System Password, alter, or delete the existing system password and press Enter or Tab. - 4.
-Select Setup Password, alter, or delete the existing setup password and press Enter or Tab. - i NOTE: If you change the System and/or Setup password, reenter the new password when prompted.
+Select System Password, update, or delete the existing system password, and press Enter or Tab. - 4.
+Select Setup Password, update, or delete the existing setup password, and press Enter or Tab. - NOTE: If you change the System and/or Setup password, reenter the new password when prompted.
 If you delete the System and/or Setup password, confirm the deletion when prompted. - 5.
-Press Esc and a message prompt's you to save the changes. - 6.
-Press Y to save the changes and exit from System Setup.
-The computer reboot.
+Press Esc and a message prompts you to save the changes. - Press Y to save the changes and exit from System Setup.
+The computer restarts.